 Border crossing Peru & Chile – day 28

 Puno was my last stop in Peru before heading to Chile.
+This is where I continued traveling alone.
 From Puno, I traveled to Tacna, where I took a bus to Arica (Chile).
-Unfortunately, I had limited time during my travel in Peru.
+Unfortunately, I had limited time during my travel to Peru.
 We weren’t able to see the whole country, sadly.
 Other must-see places in Peru are (according to travelers I’ve met along the trip):

 - Machu Picchu – Depart from Cusco.
 I consciously skipped Machu Picchu & Rainbow Mountain, however, I don’t recommend skipping it.
 For the Dutch readers among you, read here how to get to Machu Picchu on a small budget.

 - Arequipa (close to Puno)

 - Huacachina (desert oasis)

 - Colca Canyon (south of Peru – hiking)

 Any other recommendations?
 Questions?
 Please let me know, I’d gladly listen!